 "Israel welcomes the Quartet call for direct negotiations between the parties without preconditions," the statement issued by Prime Minister Benjamin Netanyahu's office said.

-"Israel calls on the Palestinian Authority to do the same and to enter into direct negotiations without delay," said the statement, released after Netanyahu held consultations with senior cabinet ministers.
+"Israel calls on the Palestinian Authority to do the same and to enter into direct negotiations without delay," said the statement.

 There has been no formal Palestinian response to the Quartet's initiative, which includes a call to both sides not to take unilateral actions that could pre-empt the outcome of peace talks.